 Let’s say Michael Jordan is playing at a weekend golf tournament.
 Jordan is featured in his traditional golf gear, with clubs, etc. Now, say that tournament includes an exhibition basketball game to benefit a charity or something.
 Would that suddenly be a basketball card?
 Not really.

 Further, consider this.
 Professional baseball did not exist at the time of these cards.
 These were amateur players participating in an exhibition.
-That fact might not matter much to you but it’s the reason that the 1869 Peck and Snyder card featuring the Red Stockings is considered the first true card and not the 1868 Brooklyn Atlantics, which was, at the time, an amateur team.
+That fact might not matter much to you but it’s the reason that the 1869 Peck and Snyder card featuring the Red Stockings is considered the first true card and not the card a year earlier picturing the 1868 Brooklyn Atlantics, which was, at the time, an amateur team.

 Now, full disclosure here.
 I’m not sure I personally buy into the idea that a card featuring an amateur absolutely can’t be considered the first card.
 After all, if that’s the bar, then the N162 Goodwin Champions card featuring Harry Beecher can’t be the first football card, even though it’s generally accepted to be, since he’s featured as a college player.
 The point here, though, is that amateur teams vs. professional ones is a distinction made by many when it comes to finding the first baseball card.